Offbeat Getaways in Maharashtra

 Travel in a Self Drive Car

 There are many reasons why informed travelers are skipping the regular cabs and opting for self drive cars in Mumbai instead.
 Leisurely road trips and family getaways are more fun when done on one’s own terms.
 There is complete privacy in a rental and extra space.
 Travelers can stop wherever they want and they control the pace of their journey and the route choices.
 App-based platforms like Zoomcar offer 24/7 on-road support, something even car owners cannot boast about.
+And if you unfortunately get involved in a car accident, you can click here for legal help.

 The city of Mumbai is tucked in a dramatic natural region.
 Away from the skyscrapers and constant buzz, predators roam and vibrant rustic cultures thrive.
 Get behind the wheel and enjoy these offbeat destinations in Maharashtra.